 Types of Oilfield and Oil Rig Accidents

-The oil rig accident attorneys at The Cobos Law Firm have years of experience providing legal representation for offshore workers.
+The attorneys at The Cobos Law Firm have years of experience providing legal representation for offshore workers.
 With the broad spectrum of potential accidents on offshore rigs as well as oil fields, there are numerous possible accidents.

 Collisions in Transit